AgentMC/Sao20/Translate/En/Part9.md

 She wanted to continue, but her mouth wouldn’t move anymore.
 Tiese hugging Ronye with her left hand had thrown the sword on the floor and was searching hard in the carrying bag.
 Rather than defeating the emperor, she decided to cure Ronye.
 This decision cannot be blamed.
 If the situation is the opposite, Ronye would also do the same.

 Behind the black hood drawn down to the eyes, Krueger thinly smiled.
-Nothing like a sorrow for Zeppos who was supposed to be his long-time supported to die for the second time reflected in that smile.
+Nothing like a sorrow for Zeppos who was supposed to be his long-time supporter to die for the second time reflected in that smile.

 "**Connect All Circuit!
 Open Gate!**"